Matthew Broderick Net Worth

 Real Estate: In March 2011, Sarah and Matthew spent $18.995 million on a townhouse in New York City.
 They proceeded to spend millions renovating the property before listing it for $24.99 million in 2012. , they struggled to find a buyer who was willing to reimburse them for what they'd spend on renovations.
 Eventually, they were forced to sell for just $18.25 million, swallowing a multi-million after their renovation expenses were taken into account.

-The couple also owns a West Village townhome that they purchased in 2000 for $3 million, and two modest homes in the Hamptons neighborhood of Amagansett, that were acquired in 2006 for a total of $6.6 million.
+They also own two modest homes in the Hamptons neighborhood of Amagansett, that were acquired in 2006 for a total of $6.6 million.
 Broderick and Parker also reportedly own property in a part of Ireland where Matthew spent his summers as a child.

 |Net Worth:||$200 Million|